austin-clifton/ofxImGuiNodeEditor/README.md

 # ofxImGui

 ofxAddon that allows you to use [ImGui](https://github.com/ocornut/imgui) in [openFrameworks](https://github.com/openframeworks/openFrameworks).

+This version is forked from [the original ofxImGui](https://github.com/jvcleave/ofxImGui) and adds support for the [ImGui Node Editor](https://github.com/thedmd/imgui-node-editor).

 ![Screenshot](images/Screenshot.png)